 Each night as I am getting ready for bed (10-15 minutes before) I rub my legs, feet, belly, shoulders, and neck with Earthley’s Good Night Lotion.

 It is a magnesium body lotion that promotes restful sleep, helps with leg cramps, occasional headaches, and constipation.
 With all the storms that southern California has been hit with recently, I began having nightly leg cramps.
 Eating a banana a day wasn’t cutting it, so I tried this lotion.

 I have been using it nightly for the past two weeks and although the weather has yet to stabilize, I am no longer suffering from leg cramps.

 Because of the turmoil that abdominal adhesions are causing within my belly, I have been experiencing horrendous muscle spasms throughout the area.
 That is until I began rubbing my belly with this lotion.
 Click here to learn more about it.

 Follow the leader

-Have problems letting go of the day’s events?
+Having problems letting go of the day’s events?
 Try journaling.
 Release your thoughts by putting them down on paper.
-Journaling isn’t just therapeutic, it can also shed light to ways you can improve your life when you reflect on your entries.
+Journaling isn’t just therapeutic, it can also shed light on ways you can improve your life when you reflect on your entries.

 What helps you fall and stay asleep?